openquantumhardware/qick/quick_start/README_general.md

 The default settings are fine for point-to-point or router setups, but for a static-IP LAN you will generally want an IP other than 192.168.2.99, because your other equipment is unlikely to be using the 192.168.2.xxx IP range.
 In that case you should make an initial connection to change the RFSoC's network settings, using one of the other options (point-to-point network, router network, or serial-over-USB).
 We recommend the point-to-point network, which is usually the easiest to set up.

-Once you have a terminal with root privileges, open `/etc/network/interfaces.d/eth0` in a text editor such as `vim` or `nano`.
-It will look like this:
+* Once you have a terminal with root privileges, open `/etc/network/interfaces.d/eth0` in a text editor such as `vim` or `nano`.
+ * If you're not familiar with any command-line text editor, `nano` is a good choice:
+  * Run `nano /etc/network/interfaces.d/eth0` to open the file.
+  * Make your change.
+You can cut entire lines with Control+k and paste them with Control+u.
+A hash at the start of a line in an `interfaces` file comments it, which you might use to stash old settings or describe your changes.
+  * Save with Control+o (hit Enter to write to the same file you opened)
+  * Exit with Control+x.
+* The file will look like this:

 ```
 auto eth0